 We collect the following information about your use of our website (please note we make no efforts to associate this with your identity unless you have signed up to our website):

-We use some third-party providers to manage some of our engagement processes and services, such as newsletters, events registration, live chat and e-learning.
+We use some third-party providers to manage some of our engagement processes and services, such as, but not limited to, newsletters, events registration, scholarships and funding applications, live chat and e-learning.
 Where we do this, any personal information you provide (such as your email address) may also be collected and stored by this provider and you should also check their privacy statements when using those services.
 We take steps to ensure that any providers we use protect any personal information they process for us.

-We use social networking services such as Twitter, Facebook, LinkedIn, TikTok, YouTube, Vimeo and Instagram to communicate with the public about our work.
-When you communicate with us using these services, the social networking service may collect your personal information for its own purposes.
+We use social networking and streaming services such as, but not limited to, Facebook, Instagram LinkedIn, TikTok, YouTube, Vimeo and Spotify to communicate with the public about our work.
+When you communicate with us using these services, the service may collect your personal information for its own purposes.

 These services may track your use of our website on those pages where their links are displayed.
-If you are logged into those services (including Facebook any Google service) while using our site, their tracking will be associated with your profile with them.
+If you are logged in to those services (including Facebook or any Google service) while using our site, their tracking will be associated with your profile with them.

 These services have their own privacy statements which are independent of ours.
 They do not have any access to the personal information we hold on our systems.